 Unlike a traditional muffin, egg muffins are packed with protein, without loading up on sugar and carbs.
 Plus, adding spinach or tomatoes will put you well on your way to your vegetable goals even before lunch.
 Make a batch like Taste of Home’s Scrambled Egg Muffins early in the week, then pop them in the fridge.
 In the morning, a quick 30- to 60-second nuke is all they take.
 Don’t miss these other 55 delicious egg recipes.

-Don’t spend your paycheck buying avocado toast out—make it at home for quicker and cheaper!
+Don’t spend your paycheck buying avocado toast out—make it at home, quicker and cheaper!
 Top your toast with avocado, plus keep it interesting by adding pesto, smoked salmon, radishes, or other tasty extras.
-Try these other delicious toast toppings you’ve never thought of.

 Mashed sweet potato